 - In F.3.A.R. the first real look one gets at the Creep is when it manifests in the middle of a group of Armacham soldiers and rips them apart right in front of you.

 - In Starcraft, a group of demolitions specialist marines and a Ghost have boarded a space station overrun by Zerg.
 In spite of the seriousness of the mission, the soldiers have brought a case of beer as they set the bomb.
 And, of course, as one is drinking his beer and laughing off the danger of the Zerg presence, he gets a Hydralisk talon right through the back of his skull and out his face, the first strike in the Zerg attack.

-- Solo Wing Pixy's return in Ace Combat Zero: The Belkan War is marked by shooting down PJ with his spiffy new "Morgan" superfighter's Frickin' Laser Beams.
+- Solo Wing Pixy's return in Ace Combat Zero: The Belkan War is marked by shooting down PJ with his spiffy new "Morgan" superfighter's Tactical Laser System.